Stay up-to-date on City of Cambridge Road Construction projects. To learn about current Regional projects, visit the Region of Waterloo's website

 Overview

-The reconstruction project will include work on Clemens Avenue (from Fisher Mills Road to Sheffield Street).
-The project includes replacement of watermain, reconstruction of the asphalt, road base and sub-base, concrete sidewalks, and concrete curb and gutter.
+The reconstruction project will include work on Bruce Street (from Harris Street to Main Street) and Spruce Street (from Bruce Street to Main Street).
+The project includes replacement of watermains, sanitary sewers, and storm sewers.
+It will also include reconstruction of the asphalt, road base and sub-base, concrete sidewalks, and concrete curb and gutter.

 Timeline